Team

 Juliana Fernandes Granzoti

 Juliana Fernandes Granzoti was originally born in Sao Paulo, Brazil.
 Juliana was awarded a scholarship Emerging Leaders to Americas Program and she embarked on a transformative journey by moving to Canada to pursue her academic interests in Environmental Studies at the University of Prince Edward Island (UPEI).
+Juliana is currently pursuing her master science degree in applied science focusing on Coastal nature-based solutions and coastal climate change adaptation and restoration at Saint Mary's University.

 Dr. Alison Shaw